Bath-induced Zeno localization in driven many-body quantum systems: Microscopic model of the electronic spins and bath

 \section{Microscopic model of the electronic spins and bath}

 In this section we comment on the choice of the microscopic Hamiltonian of the whole system.
 We discuss especially the coupling to the bath modes.
 We model the dissipation as coming from the interaction with vibrations of the glassy material in which the electronic spins are embedded.
 Our nonsecular equation assumes uncorrelated bath degrees of freedom.
 This may be brought about by two qualitatively different types of bath vibrational modes at low temperature (see Refs.~\cite{MSI2017,WNGBSF19} and references therein): \begin{itemize} \item \underline{Spatially-localized vibrations:} the amorphous medium is a strongly disordered matrix which hosts localized or quasi-localized vibrations.
 These modes decay into the surrounding, and are more natural to describe in the coordinate basis than in the Bloch wave basis.
 As the electron spins are dilute, a vibration on a given spin cannot affect the local environment of other spins.
 Consequently they are decorrelated degrees of freedom. \item \underline{Delocalized vibrations:} the glassy matrix supports as well delocalized vibrations (e.g. acoustic phonons or delocalized glassy modes) that are extended in the whole volume.
 They thus seem at odd with the previous argument: how can system-spanning vibrations act like a local bath for each spin?
 In the following we investigate this question within a simple model of ballistic phonons.
 We show that if a system is dilute enough, modes of large enough frequency (\ie short enough wavelength) are effectively uncorrelated.
-However the present treatment of the dissipation modes is crude and does not allow to recover realistic orders of magnitudes for relaxation timescales ; nevertheless it shows a simple microscopic example with bath rates that are power-law increasing with temperature, as expected from NMR experiments~\cite{FCSMRTC14,FECSRTCC16}. \end{itemize}
+However the present treatment of the dissipation modes is somewhat simplistic, nevertheless it shows a microscopic example with bath rates that are power-law increasing with temperature, as expected from NMR experiments~\cite{FCSMRTC14,FECSRTCC16}. \end{itemize}